 "What have you got to lose?
 It's only fair that this be forwarded to the Heritage Council and the Heritage Minister for consideration."

-Councillor John Parsons questioned the timing of the presentation, which occurred less than an hour before councillor Shelley Payne was due to move that the council forward the Friends' proposal to the minister.
+Councillor John Parsons questioned the timing of the presentation, which came less than an hour before councillor Shelley Payne moved motions for council to forward the Friends' proposal to the minister and Heritage Council, and to engage in a dual tender process.

-"I am confused as to why we have received this today and that your motion goes hand-in-hand with it," he said.
+"I am confused as to why we have received this today and that your motion goes hand-in-hand with it," Cr Parsons said.

 "Is this showmanship?"